Aupajo/middleman-search_engine_sitemap/README.md

 change_frequency: daily
 ---

 Welcome to my blog!
+This page is particularly important, and changes often.
 ```

 ### Priority

-A number between 0.0 and 1.0, representing how important the page is, relevant to other pages on your site.
+A number between `0.0` and `1.0`, representing how important the page is, relative to other pages on your site.

-The default value is 0.5.
+The default value is `0.5`.

 From [sitemaps.org](http://www.sitemaps.org/protocol.html):